For years, we have serviced Prescott and all regional areas of Arizona State with our quality instruments and accessories.

 They perform on a quarterly basis at the Veterans Affairs Community Living Center, where several sub-groups perform for assisted living and retirement center residents, along with elementary schools, breweries, garden clubs, and breakfast, lunch and dinner meetings.

 While many ukulele clubs gather to play for just the members of their own group, PUG plays for the enjoyment of almost everyone in the Quad-City area.
-Currently, members meet at 6:30pm on the first Thursday of the month in the Community Room at Gateway Mall near the Food Court.
+Currently, members now (as per Doreen Cocherell, Steering Committee Member who reached out to us on November 26th 2024) meet at 6:30pm on the first Thursday of the month in the Prescott Public Library (formerly gatherings were held in the Community Room at Gateway Mall near the Food Court).
 While it always helps to know a few chords before going into any new uke group, PUG welcomes every level of player – including beginners.

 Of course, if one ukulele club isn’t enough to quench your uke thirst, the annual Arizona Aloha Festival lies just two hours away in Tempe.
 The festival, held around March at Tempe Beach Park of every year, is all about the Hawaiian spirit of Aloha.
 Visitors will find performances, ukulele workshops, presenters sharing their talents and expertise, t-shirt and raffles (with past prizes including a trip to Maui!), and even Keiki (child) activities.